Can "Financial Health" Improve Your Mental and Physical Health?

-For decades, we’ve been given a clear prescription for a healthy life.
-It stands on three core pillars: eat a balanced diet, get regular exercise, and prioritize quality sleep.
-We buy the gym memberships, blend the green smoothies, and track our sleep cycles, diligently working to build a strong foundation for our well-being.
-But what if I told you there’s a fourth, often invisible, pillar that holds the entire structure up?
+For decades, the path to a healthy life has been taught as a three-legged stool: eat a balanced diet, get regular exercise, and prioritize quality sleep.
+We practice these disciplines, working to build a strong foundation for our well-being.
+But there is a fourth, often invisible, leg that holds the entire structure up.
 A pillar so crucial that if it cracks, the whole foundation of your health can become unstable, no matter how clean your diet or consistent your workouts.
 That pillar is your financial health.

 This article explores the profound, scientifically backed connection between the state of your bank account and the state of your body and mind.
 We will move beyond the outdated idea that financial health simply means being "rich" and redefine it as a state of profound peace and control.
-We’ll uncover exactly how achieving this stability can quiet a worried mind, soothe a stressed-out body, and ultimately become one of the most powerful forms of preventative medicine you can practice.
-Is it possible that the path to a healthier, more vibrant life runs directly through your wallet?
-Let’s find out.
+We will uncover how achieving this stability can quiet a worried mind, soothe a stressed-out body, and ultimately become one of the most powerful forms of preventative medicine you can practice.

 1. Defining "Financial Health": More Than Just a Number in Your Bank Account